The Oakland Athletics had been there before — remarkably with their fate in the same hands.

 During Tuesday night's game, Chris Young hit what looked like a walk-off, two-out, two-run homer in the bottom of the ninth for the A's.
 Or it looked like a very long, very dramatic foul ball.
 This one was so close, and so crucial, the umpiring crew would review it.

-Oh, and about that umpiring crew: It had three of the four guys (including Angel Hernandez) who botched that game in May when it appeared the A's had hit a tying homer in the ninth inning.
+Oh, and about that umpiring crew: It was had three of the four guys (including Angel Hernandez) who botched that game in May when it appeared the A's had hit a tying homer in the ninth inning.
 Upon review, the umps — incorrectly — ruled that one a double

 Tuesday's would-be homer was closer.
 You can watch the replay five times and not totally be sure.
 It sorta looks like the ball grazes the foul pole, which would mean it's fair and a homer.
 Notice the slight change in direction.
 But it's too hard to say "fair ball" without a doubt.

 A's broadcaster Ray Fosse was certainly campaigning: "It's a home run ... don't even question it."
 But that's kind of his job, right?
+Here are four different announce teams' take on the play, along with a bunch of looks at the ball/foul pole relationship.

 As you can see, the umps ruled it a foul ball.
 Young then struck out and the game was over.
 The Astros won 5-4.
 Afterward, A's skipper Bob Melvin was just happy it got reviewed.
 Or at least that's what he told the media, including the San Francisco Chronicle: